DevonMorris/DevonMorris/README.md

 ### Hi there, I'm Devon Morris 👋
-Software minimalism and craftmanship is my thing.
+Software minimalism and craftsmanship is my thing.
 I love Linux, Neovim and the open-source movement.
 My goal is to create simple, generic, and highly-flexible systems to solve the biggest problems in autonomy and robotics.

 <!--
 **DevonMorris/DevonMorris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.